mburolla/siu-java-spring-boot-da-1/assignments.md

 and delete your working branch for this exercise.

 # Ex.
 6
-Create a BookController in your student package that has supports the following endpoint:
+Create a `BookController{studentid}` in your student package that has supports the following endpoint:

 `GET student{id}/api/v1/book`